amandeepmittal/100-days-of-code/log.md

 **Today's Progress**:
 - Learning & practice writing tests with framework Mocha and assertion libraries such as assert--node core module, and chai.
+- Tried my hands on coffeescript
+- Started playing around with Atom, adding snippets to avoid annoyance and boost productivity while working on projects.

 **Thoughts:**
-"The key is to write tests, even if they are terrible, horrible or awful, write them.
+- "The key is to write tests, even if they are terrible, horrible or awful, write them.
 You will get better as you go."
+- CoffeScript is quite clean.
+- Make snippets in Atom is super easy.
+You just have to add 'source file name' that is available in the language you want to make snippets for.
+Search in `Packages > language-*`.
+Looking forward to make snippets for Expressjs as I find lack of Expressjs snippets for Atom.

 **Link(s) to work:**

 **Currently Reading:**
 - Women in White by Wilki Collins
-- Whose Body? by Dorothy Sayers